‘The Xinjiang Procedure’: Inside China’s Organ Harvesting Nightmare

 Gutmann goes into great depth to recall his journey to Kazakhstan and his efforts to locate interview subjects for this book.
 This becomes a road trip adventure tale, with bizarre encounters and a bafflement in navigating the Kazakh landscape and culture.
 If the book has a flaw, it would be this section.
 It dribbles on for too long and distracts from his investigation.

-Once settled in Kazakhstan, Gutmann documents the accounts of Xinjiang refugees.
-They go into harrowing depth on the humiliations and abuses inflicted by the Chinese prison system as well as the medical professionals brought in to handle the organ harvesting.
+Gutmann then documents the accounts of Xinjiang refugees.
+They go into harrowing depth on the humiliation and abuses inflicted within the Chinese prison system, as well as by the medical professionals brought in to handle the organ harvesting.

 Life in Xinjiang, according to the refugees, had degenerated into a totalitarian hell.
-A Chinese-born Kazakh refugee named Tursynbek Qabi observes, “Every 700 meters, there is a police station with five cars.
+A Chinese-born Kazakh refugee named Tursynbek Qabi said: “Every 700 meters, there is a police station with five cars.
 Xinjiang had become a perfect police state.”
-Other interview subjects discuss the violence forced upon them, ranging from rape (of both women and men in prison) to the crude disposals of the harvesting victims’ bodies.
+Other interview subjects discuss the violence forced upon them, ranging from rape (of both women and men in prison) to the crude disposal of harvesting victims’ bodies.

 Gutmann also interviews Uyghur refugees from Xinjiang in Tajikistan and Turkey, and their painful experiences add further depth to the investigation.